-Read about our Eco-Lactation Perinatal and Planetary Health Awareness Campaign here.
+Read about our Ecological Nurturing for Perinatal and Planetary Health Awareness Campaign here.

 I’m Mireya Tecpaxochitl Gonzalez, Founder and CEO of Chichihualtia (the Nahuatl word for breastfeeding).
 We’re a grassroots Indigenous controlled nonprofit perinatal and planetary community-health organization founded prior to the COVID-19 stay-at-home public health mandates in 2019.
 As a Purepécha and Nahua Indigenous first-generation Mexican-American community-health advocate and planetary-health activist, I have my distinct views on perinatal health equity and chest/breastfeeding.